321rnr/321rnr/README.md

 ## About Me 🍪

-- I'm a Full Stack Web Developer
+- I'm a mostly Front-End Web Developer

+- I'm currently working on the Beat Saber Hall of Fame

-- I develop websites with (Vue, Javascript, HTML, CSS, Bootstrap & Python)
+- I develop websites with (Vue, Javascript, HTML, CSS, Bootstrap, Python & Nuxt)

 - I make websites for fun